ghga-de/docs.ghga.de/user_docs/connector/connector.md

 ### Download Token

 GHGA Connector requires a download token to authenticate and process your request against GHGA Central.
-Each download request is represented by a download token, which should be created via the GHGA Data Portal.
+Each download request - which may comprise multiple files - is represented by a download token, which should be created via the GHGA Data Portal.
 For further information on how to create a download token, please read the [Data Access and Download](../download/download.md) document.

 ### Download Examples